TheophilusM/DockerAndKubernetes/README.md

     - containers

 ### **Dockerfile**
-* Contain information on how to create and run image
+* Contain information on how to create an image

 ### **Commands**
 * `docker`